Primary Homework Policy

 • carry out own research before or during a topic in order to develop knowledge and practise research skills

-BrainBuilder tasks often have a creative element to them and are usually open ended rather than worksheet based.
-Pupils will be guided by their teacher on how to approach the task and ideas will be shared about how learning could be presented and shared in the BrainBuilder book.
+Homework tasks can also have a creative element to them and these are usually open ended rather than worksheet based.
+Pupils will be guided by their teacher on how to approach the task and ideas will be shared about how learning could be presented and shared in the Homework book.

 Role of Parents